Integrate TiDB Cloud Serverless Branching (Beta) with GitHub

 Pull request changesTiDB Cloud Branching app behaviors

-Create a pull requestWhen you create a pull request in the repository, the TiDB Cloud Branching app creates a branch for your TiDB Serverless cluster.
-The branch name is in the ${github_branch_name}_${pr_id}_${commit_sha} format.
+Create a pull requestWhen you create a pull request in the repository, the TiDB Cloud Branching app creates a branch for your TiDB Cloud Serverless cluster.
+When branch.mode is set to reset, the branch name follows the ${github_branch_name}_${pr_id} format.
+When branch.mode is set to reserve, the branch name follows the ${github_branch_name}_${pr_id}_${commit_sha} format.
 Note that the number of branches has a limit.

 Close or merge a pull requestWhen you close or merge a pull request, the TiDB Cloud Branching app deletes the branch for this pull request.